Yes, we’re a food-first travel company, so most of the time, our focus is on eating, making connections, and diving deeper into a destination.

 But now, more than ever, we’ve traveled to unplug, be it a road trip, a trip with our inner circle, getting into the outdoors, or all of the above.

 And one place Californians often travel to escape it all is the Eastern Sierra.
 There is no hard and fast boundary, but, generally, the Eastern Sierra is the section of California found in Inyo and Mono counties that runs from the tiny town to Lone Pine to the Nevada border.
-Residents from across the state come here for all the outdoor activities, and the main artery through the region is the CA 395 highway.
+Residents from across the state come here for all the outdoor activities, and the main artery through the region is the California Highway 395.

 Though it’s not as known outside of the state as, say, California Highway 1, the 395 holds its own.
 This stretch of road traverses landscapes ranging from high desert to alpine.
 Not to mention it’s one of the main ways to get to some of the most iconic outdoor landmarks in the state, including Yosemite National Park, by Mount Whitney, and past Death Valley.